 Should I do strength or cardio first?

-For today’s post, I wanted to talk about strength vs.cardio and which one you should do first in your routine.
-There are so many different types of exercise routines, and they offer different benefits for the body (and mind!).
-Doing an combination of strength and cardio can help you acheive your body composition and fitness goals, and knowing how to structure these in your routine can help you maximize the benefits.
-Deciding which one to do first depends on your fitness goals and other factors.
+For todayโs post, I want to talk about strength vs. cardio, and which one you should do first in your routine.
+There are so many different types of exercise routines, and each of them offer different benefits for the body (and mind!).
+Doing a combination of strength, a.k.a weight training, and cardio can help you achieve your body composition and fitness goals, and knowing how to structure these in your routine can help you maximize the benefits.
+Deciding which one to do first depends on your goals, including your overall fitness goals.

 Should I do strength or cardio first?

 A balanced fitness plan includes strength and cardio components, as well as mobility and rest.
-You also want to make sure that you’re alternating workout intensities throughout the week.
-For example, if you have a really hard cardio day, follow this with an easier day or rest.
-How much cardio and strength training you do in your weekly routine depends on your current fitness level, goals, unique factors (like age, health issues, injuries, medications, etc.).
-While I am a certified personal trainer and women’s fitness specialist, please remember that I’m not a doctor.
+You also want to make sure that youโre alternating workout intensities throughout the week.
+For example, if you have a really hard cardio day, follow this with an easier day or rest, and include at least one moderate intensity day.
+How much cardio and strength training you do in your weekly routine depends on your current fitness level, goals, and unique factors like age, health issues, injuries, medications, etc. While I am a certified personal trainer and womenโs fitness specialist, please remember that Iโm not a doctor.
 Talk to your doctor before making any fitness changes and honor your body.

 Benefits Of Cardio After Weights